8 Staycation Ideas If You Can't Go on Your Honeymoon

 Many of us have felt the halt of our normal routines with the outbreak of the COVID-19 virus.
 Couples have had to postpone their weddings, while others have had honeymoon plans dashed by travel plans.
 Though being healthy and safe is the greatest blessing, it’s also totally normal to be bummed about missing out on these important, exciting milestones.
-In an effort to turn some lemonade out of those lemons, and to at the very least, connect with your partner, wedding experts offer some staycation ideas and honeymoon ideas during quarantine.
+In an effort to turn some lemonade out of those lemons, and to at the very least, help you connect with your partner, we asked wedding wedding experts to offer some staycation ideas and honeymoon ideas during quarantine.
+See their suggestions below!

 Sightsee from home.

 While, unfortunately, travel to Europe is unlikely for quite some time, there are ways to explore the wonders of this continent and all of its various cultures without leaving your bed.
-As event planner and designer Kirstina Cooke of Simply Charming Socials in Atlanta explains, many legendary museums and cities are offering virtual tours—a fun staycation idea.
+As event planner and designer Kristine Cooke of Simply Charming Socials in Atlanta explains, many legendary museums and cities are offering virtual tours—a fun staycation idea.
 “Supposed to go to Paris?
 Check out the Musée d'Orsay or Eiffel Tower online.
 You may even discover different sights that weren't originally on the list,” she explains.
 Wherever you intended to go, try to spend time researching what’s available digitally, so you don’t lose your wanderlust.
 When it’s safe to plan again, you’ll be armed with (even more) information.

 Take turns setting the scene for romance.